 Long Bennington Church of England Academy is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment.
 For full details of our safeguarding arrangements please refer to the Safeguarding policy.

-Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact our designated persons for safeguarding, either Mrs King, who is our primary safeguarding lead (DSL) or Mr Haigh, who is the deputy safeguarding lead.
+Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact our designated persons for safeguarding, either Mr Nicholson, who is our primary safeguarding lead (DSL) or Mr Haigh, who is the deputy safeguarding lead.
 Both of these staff members have specific training regularly to enable them to deal with issues of concern for all our children.

 Practitioners who work with children in this school will read this policy within the framework of: